Organizing your #ProtestPP event

 No later than the day before your event, print off flyers to hand to passersby and any other materials you’ll be distributing.
 The national team has provided a “Why defund Planned Parenthood” flyer [PDF] to pass out at your rally explaining the case for defunding Planned Parenthood.
 The flyer is designed to be printed on regular letter sized paper and cut in half, yielding two flyers per page.

 On the day of the protest, arrive at least a half hour early to ensure you are the first one there and ready to greet protesters as they arrive.
 Have your signs at the ready and distribute them to protesters with a smile and a welcome.
-Give brief instructions about the nature of your protest so attendees know what to expect.
+Give brief instructions about the nature of your event so attendees know what to expect.

 If possible, delegate some of these jobs to another team member, so you’re free to oversee your protest.